Community celebrates San Jose man's 100th birthday with dog parade

 In fact, there were so many dogs.
 The line stretched all the way around the block and down the street.

-There were dogs in cowboy hats and tuxedos, pups with disabilities pulling carts and canines in classic cars.
+There were dogs in cowboy hats, tuxedos, pups with disabilities, pulling carts and canines in classic cars.

 Robert is an avid dog lover and a retired dean from San Jose State University.
 He was positively elated to meet each dog and their owners.

-“My father, he was so touched he pet every single dog and talked with every person who brought their dogs.
-It was lovely really,” Alison said.
+“My father, he was so touched.
+He pet every single dog that came through.
+Every person brought the dog up to him.
+It was so lovely,” Alison said.

 But it didn’t stop there.
 Even though most people didn’t know Robert, they brought him flowers, cupcakes and made him drawings and posters.

-The Moore family said they were definitely touched by how the community came together to help their dad celebrate turning 100, a birthday he’ll never forget.
+The Moore family said they were definitely touched by how the community came together to help their dad celebrate his 100th, a birthday he will never forget.